 Beyond college or university degrees a CIO or CTO may or may not have, several key areas in IT suggest themselves as worthy of pursuit for aspiring C-level executives who wish to remain active and functional in that field.
 Governance and IT/enterprise architecture are incredibly relevant, as are project management, budgeting, and leadership skills.

 Ambition and drive

 Being a CIO or CTO is a difficult job that requires dedication and persistence.
 Most CIOs we know are basically on call 24/7/365 should any IT-related issues come up, especially if those issues impact the ability of the company to perform day-to-day business operations.
 That level of personal sacrifice means it's not the right job for everyone.

-It usually takes years of hard work to earn your way into the executive ranks.
-The timeline is usually shorter at smaller companies, so working as a CIO or CTO in a smaller IT shop can be a great way to get your foot in the C-level door and gain valuable experience that can be a steppingstone to a similar role at progressively larger companies.
+It usually takes years of hard work to make your way into the executive ranks.
+The timeline is often shorter at smaller companies, so working as a CIO or CTO in a smaller IT shop can be a great way to get your foot in the C-level door and gain valuable experience that can be a steppingstone to a similar role at progressively larger companies.

 For an interesting look at how CTOs of several large corporations reached their lofty positions, visit The Path to Tech CTO page.
-This interactive content, by Agil8, lets you hover over the steps for each CTO to see career moves, length of time in each job and how long it took them to reach CTO.
+This interactive content, by Agil8, lets you hover over the steps for each CTO to see his or her career moves, the length of time in each job, and how long it took each of them to make the grade.